azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 Details of various blades of Azure Security Health View are as follows:

-**1) Subsciption Security Status:** This blade displays the status of baseline Subsciption Security Control of your subscription(s).
+**1) Subsciption Security Status:** This blade shows the status of baseline Subsciption Security Control of your subscription(s).
 This blade consists of a donut and a list.

 - Donut: The below query shows the aggregated control status of baseline Subscription Security controls.
 	``` AIQL